Average Repair Costs for Six Common Heat Pump Problems

 1. Heat Pump Isn’t Turning On

-There are lots of reasons why your heat pump won’t turn on, so we recommend checking all of them.
-Sometimes they are as painless as fixing a thermostat setting or replacing your air filter.
+There are lots of reasons why your heat pump won’t turn on, so we suggest checking all of them.
+Sometimes they are as easy as correcting a thermostat setting or swapping your air filter.

 Here’s what to check:

 • Has the circuit breaker been tripped?
-Your heat pump won’t be able to operate if it lacks power.
+Your heat pump won’t be able to turn on if it does not have power.
 Reset the matching breaker if it’s facing the outside of the electrical panel.

-• Is the air filter clogged?
-A dirty air filter is problematic for your heat pump.
-If you can’t see light through it, it’s time to get a new one.
+• Is the air filter dirty?
+A dirty air filter is difficult for your heat pump.
+If you can’t see light through it, it’s time to replace it.

-If these steps don’t correct the problem, you’ll need to call a heating and cooling company like Speedy Air Conditioning.
+If these steps don’t fix the issue, you’ll need to call a heating and cooling company like Speedy Air Conditioning.

 Estimated Repair Cost

-This issue can be complicated, so how much it costs to correct it will depend on what’s wrong.
+This problem can be complicated, so how much it costs to fix it will depend on what’s wrong.

 If it’s extremely hot or cold outside, your heat pump may need to operate longer than normal to reach your desired temperature.

-If the weather is typical, check that your thermostat is set properly and operating normally.
+If the weather is normal, check that your thermostat is set correctly and running normally.
 If the fan setting is at “on,” the blower motor on your air handler will go 24/7.
 So, it’ll sound like your heat pump is running all the time.
-Constantly running the blower can keep humidity levels under control, but it’ll also drive up your electrical bills.
+Constantly using the blower can keep humidity levels in check, but it’ll also drive up your electrical bills.

 If your thermostat is set properly, there are several other issues that could be causing your heat pump to run all the time.
 They include: